 ..6 HORSEHEAD NEBULA (Barnard 33) - The Horsehead is a dark nebula in Orion near Alnitak in the belt.
 It looks like a chess piece, a black knight.

 ..7 PILLARS OF CREATION - These columns of gas and dust in the Eagle Nebula of Serpens were imaged by the Hubble Space Telescope.
 The picture is famous!
 New stars are being born.
-The Pillars may be gone because of the enormous distance their light had to travel.
+The Pillars may be gone now because of the great distance their light had to travel.

 11 CAT'S EYE NEBULA (NGC 6543) - This planetary nebula in Draco has been studied in optical, infrared, ultraviolet & X-ray wavelengths.
 It consists of hydrogen and helium with traces of heavier elements.